owlchester/kanka-docs/docs/source/entities/abilities.md

 #### Reorder abilities

-This interface allows you to reorder the abilities inside parent abilities.
+This interface allows you to reorder the abilities inside their parent abilities.

 ### Fields